I recently heard a story about a bee hive.

 If you’ve ever observed or studied about honey bees, it is undeniable that they are loyal little creatures.
 Their primary responsibility in life is to serve their queen.
 Even if that loyalty means ultimately dying for or because of her.

-In a day and age where people often speak of being brand-loyal or loyalty to their favorite sports team, I wonder if we really understand what loyalty actually means.
+In a day and age where people often speak of being brand-loyal or loyal to their favorite sports team, I wonder if we really understand what loyalty actually means.

 If you’re unsure about what it means to do a word study, or why I do them, take a peek back at A is for Attentive.
 I explain more there.